Non-free sections of Fano fibrations: Sections through general points

 \subsection{General points and foliations}

 We will need the following construction describing the relationship between foliations and relative tangent bundles which is adapted from \cite[Remark 19]{KSCT07}.

-\begin{construction} Let $\pi: \mathcal{Z} \to B$ be a good fibration.
-Suppose that $\mathcal{F}$ is a foliation on $\mathcal{Z}$ that is contained in the relative tangent bundle $T_{\mathcal{Z}/B}$.
-Assume that $\mathcal{F}$ is induced by a rational map $\phi: \mathcal{Z} \dashrightarrow \mathcal{W}$ that has connected fibers.
-Note that $\phi$ must be a rational map over $B$ and we may assume that $\mathcal{W}$ is a projective $B$-variety.
+\begin{construction} Let $\pi: \mathcal{Y} \to B$ be a good fibration.
+Suppose that $\mathcal{F}$ is a foliation on $\mathcal{Y}$ that is contained in the relative tangent bundle $T_{\mathcal{Y}/B}$.
+Assume that $\mathcal{F}$ is induced by a rational map $\phi: \mathcal{Y} \dashrightarrow \mathcal{Z}$ that has connected fibers.
+Note that $\phi$ must be a rational map over $B$ and we may assume that $\mathcal{Z}$ is a projective $B$-variety.

-Suppose that $C$ is a section of $\pi$ that is contained in the regular locus of $\mathcal{F}$ and goes through a general point of $\mathcal{Z}$.
-Since $C$ is transversal to $\mathcal{F}$, the Frobenius theorem shows that there is an irreducible analytic submanifold $W \subset \mathcal{Z}$ containing $C$ such that the fibers of $\pi|_{W}$ are smooth analytic manifolds which are open subsets of the leaves of $\phi$ with the property $N_{C/W} \cong \mathcal{F}|_{C}$.
+Suppose that $C$ is a section of $\pi$ that is contained in the regular locus of $\mathcal{F}$ and goes through a general point of $\mathcal{Y}$.
+Since $C$ is transversal to $\mathcal{F}$, the Frobenius theorem shows that there is an irreducible analytic submanifold $W \subset \mathcal{Y}$ containing $C$ such that the fibers of $\pi|_{W}$ are smooth analytic manifolds which are open subsets of the leaves of $\phi$ with the property $N_{C/W} \cong \mathcal{F}|_{C}$.

-Let $\mathcal{Y}$ denote the main component of $\overline{\phi^{-1}(\phi(C))}$ (that is, the unique irreducible component that dominates $\phi(C)$ under $\phi$) and let $\mathcal{Y}'$ denote its normalization.
-Using the universal property of normalization, we see that $W$ admits an embedding into $\mathcal{Y}'$.
-In particular, $\mathcal{Y}'$ admits a section $C'$ in its smooth locus that maps to $C$ and has normal bundle $N_{C'/\mathcal{Y}'} \cong \mathcal{F}|_{C}$.
-Thus we can choose a resolution $\widetilde{\mathcal{Y}}$ of $\mathcal{Y}$ that admits a section $\widetilde{C}$ which maps to $C$ and satisfies $T_{\widetilde{\mathcal{Y}}/B}|_{\widetilde{C}} \cong \mathcal{F}|_{C}$. \end{construction}
+Let $\mathcal{W}$ denote the main component of $\overline{\phi^{-1}(\phi(C))}$ (that is, the unique irreducible component that dominates $\phi(C)$ under $\phi$) and let $\mathcal{W}'$ denote its normalization.
+Using the universal property of normalization, we see that $W$ admits an embedding into $\mathcal{W}'$.
+In particular, $\mathcal{W}'$ admits a section $C'$ in its smooth locus that maps to $C$ and has normal bundle $N_{C'/\mathcal{W}'} \cong \mathcal{F}|_{C}$.
+Thus we can choose a resolution $\widetilde{\mathcal{W}}$ of $\mathcal{W}$ that admits a section $\widetilde{C}$ which maps to $C$ and satisfies $T_{\widetilde{\mathcal{W}}/B}|_{\widetilde{C}} \cong \mathcal{F}|_{C}$. \end{construction}

-Grauert-Mulich only applies when a general curve is contained in the flat locus of the evaluation map.
+Grauert-M\"ulich only applies when a general curve is contained in the flat locus of the evaluation map.
 This can always be achieved after a birational modification as in the following construction: